simonvh/gimmemotifs-manuscript/manuscript.md

 coordinate descent [@6chpTZMZ] and regression with boosted trees [@8w9fI63O].
 The coefficients or feature importances were ranked and combined using rank aggregation [@dTwzcIZ4].
 A p-value was calculated for consistently high ranking and consistently low ranking motifs.
 A selection of the results is visualized in Figure 3C.
-The full results are available as Supplementary File S1 and on Zenodo ([10.5281/zenodo.1491482](https://doi.org/10.5281/zenodo.1491482).
+The full results are available as Supplementary File S1 and on Zenodo ([10.5281/zenodo.1491482](https://doi.org/10.5281/zenodo.1491482)i).

 Two of the most signicant motifs are SPI1 (PU.1) and CEBP (Fig. 3C).
 The motif activity for SPI1 is high in monocytes and macrophages, consistent with its role in myeloid lineage commitment [@ou8OYkdE].
 The CEBP family members are important for monocytes and granulocytic cells [@U0f0MFSJ], and show a high motif activity in neutrophils and monocytes.
-Other strong motifs include RUNX for T cells and NK cells, GATA1 for erythroid cells (Fig. 3C).
+Other strong motifs include RUNX for T cells and NK cells and GATA1 for erythroid cells (Fig. 3C).

 We identified a high activity for motifs representing the ZEB1 and Snail transcription factors (Fig. 3D).
 The Snail transcription factors play an important role in